matteodamico/gcp-docker-vm-ansible/README.md

 # gcp-docker-vm-ansible
-Playbook for provisioning two VMs in Google Cloud Platform (GCP) with Docker.
+This playbook creates two CentOS VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm.

 ### PLEASE SEE THE BRANCH
-- *docker_swarm_centos* to create two CentOS VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm
+- *master* to create two CentOS VMs in Google Cloud Platform (GCP) with Docker
 - *docker_swarm_debian* to create two Debian VMs in Google Cloud Platform (GCP) with Docker and Docker Swarm